apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 ### AuthorizableAction API

-The following public interfaces are provided by Oak in the package `org.apache.jackrabbit.oak.spi.security.user.action.*`:
+The following public interfaces are provided by Oak in the package `org.apache.jackrabbit.oak.spi.security.user.action`:

 - [AuthorizableAction]
 - [AuthorizableActionProvider]